karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 This method involves setting up Docker-in-Docker (DinD) functionality using privileged containers, which allows one Docker container to control another Docker instance entirely.

-#### Method 2: Docker-in-Docker Using Privileged Containers

-This method involves setting up Docker-in-Docker (DinD) functionality using privileged containers, which allows one Docker container to control another Docker instance entirely.
-This setup is useful for scenarios where Jenkins needs to manage Docker containers as part of CI/CD pipelines.
-However, running containers in privileged mode significantly increases security risks, such as potential privilege escalation and unauthorized host system access.
-It's crucial to handle such configurations with care, especially in production environments.

 - [x] **Task 1: Create a Docker network**
   - Run the command to create a dedicated Docker network for container communication: